 Your solutions in this case would be to loosen up the spool of filament itself.

 I’m sure after trying some of these simple fixes for the causes of this issue, you will have solved the problem.

 Summary of Actions to Fix an Extruder Grinding Filament

-So just to summarise, here is a list of actions to take if this is happening:
+So just to summarize, here is a list of actions to take if this is happening: